SAJA REPORTING FELLOWSHIPS

 This program is aimed at promoting a rare element in 24/7-news-cycle journalism -- in-depth and follow-up reporting on major events relating to South Asia or South Asians, long after the breaking-news crews have moved on.

 After reading this page carefully, fill in this online form.

 We are accepting applications on a quarterly basis.
-Deadlines for the remainder of 2016 are: September 15th and December 15th.
+The final deadline for 2016 is: December 15th.

 A total of up to $20,000 may be given out annually, divided among projects at SAJA's discretion.
 Each fellowship award is typically between $3,000-$7,000.

 Open to freelancers and staff journalists in any medium, the fellowships are meant to encourage in-depth reporting projects by providing grants to cover a portion of reporting expenses.

 These Fellowships, launched in 2005 to ensure follow-up reportage about the 2004 tsunami and its victims, were initially funded by SAJA members, corporate donors and friends of SAJA.
 For the last seven years, the SRF received a major financial boost thanks to the support of the Mahadeva Family Foundation, which will make an annual contribution of $20,000.
 Since 2015, SAJA has also received consistent financial support from the Dow Jones Foundation in the form of a significant conditional grant that is tied to SAJA demonstrating its ability to broaden its supporter base.

 The fellowship is open to proposals on any in-depth topics covering South Asia or the South Asian Diaspora.